DoctorMcKay/node-steam-user/README.md

 Requests Steam to send you a validation email to your registered email address.

 ### enableTwoFactor(callback)
 - `callback` - Required.
-Called when the activation email has been sent.
+Called when the activation email or SMS has been sent.
     - `err` - An `Error` object on failure, or `null` on success
 	- `response` - An object containing the response data

 **v2.0.0 or later is required to use this method**

 Starts the process to turn on TOTP for your account.
-You must have a phone number already linked with and verified on your account.

-You'll be sent an SMS with an activation code that you'll need to provide to `finalizeTwoFactor`.
+If you have a phone number linked with your account, then you'll be sent an SMS with an activation code.
+Otherwise, you'll receive the activation code by email.
+You'll need to provide the activation code to `finalizeTwoFactor`.

 **You should save the entire `response` object somewhere secure.** You can use `JSON.stringify` on it safely.